exploring self-realization, sacred personhood, and full humanity

 we're not supposed to have any beliefs or plant any flags

-We are to learn to live with partial answers; we are to accept that our knowledge will always be incomplete - true tomorrow and a million years from now; and whatever conclusion we might draw today from the data must always be labeled "tentative - pending further light."
+We are to learn to live with partial answers; we are to accept that our knowledge will always be incomplete - true tomorrow and a million years from now; and whatever conclusion we might draw today from the present data must always be labeled "tentative - pending further light."
 And there's always more light to come; that is, if we live as Bruce suggests, "wholly and quietly alive, aware and alert."

 but aren't the sayings about "believing in ourselves" just good motivational advice